Sristi2208/Startup-Mahakumbh-Exhibitor-Scraper/README.md

 Parse the HTML data to extract required fields.

-Save the data to exhibitors.csv.
+Save the data to exhibitors_selenium.csv.

 ## 🧠 How It Works